mnot/I-D/capport-problem/draft.md

 * **Non-Internet Networks** - [Some applications](http://forum.piratebox.cc/read.php?9,8879) and/or networks don't assume Internet access, but captive portal detection often conflates "network access" with "Internet access".

-* **Sandboxing** - When a captive portal is detected, some operating systems access the captive portal in a highly sandboxed environment.
+* **Sandboxing** - When a captive portal is detected, some operating systems access the captive portal in a highly sandboxed captive portal browser.
 This might have reduced capabilities, such as limited access to browser APIs.
 In addition, this environment is separate from a user's normal browsing environment and therefore does not include state.
 While sandboxing seems a good idea to protect user data (particularly on Open WiFi), it is implemented differently on various platforms and often causes a (severely) broken user experience on the captive portal (even when the operator is protecting user data end-to-end with HTTPS).
 To offer a consistent and rich experience on the captive portal, some operators actively try to defeat operating system captive portal detection.

 ## Issues Caused by Defeating Captive Portal Detection